Rkiefe/Femeko.jl/README.md

 ```
 addSphere(position_center,sphere_radius,cells)
 ```
 Where `cells` is an array of volume ID's inside the bounding shell (considering you have solids inside a defined space by a bounding shell, such as with open boundary problems).
+Each cell ID you add is tracked for you.
-You can generate a mesh for you volume simply by
+You can generate a mesh for your volume simply by
 ```
 mesh = Mesh(cells,meshSize,localSize,saveMesh)
 ```

 Both internal and bounding shell surfaces are preserved.
 You can access the surface ID of each surface triangle of your mesh directly.

-You can make your own simple models with cuboids and spheres.
-Each cell ID you add is tracked for you.
-Just "addCuboid" or "addSphere" and you are set.

 Automatically get the mesh element volumes, surface triangle normals and the area of each surface triangle.